 Contract revenue is recorded as unrestricted revenue over the contract period as services are provided and costs are incurred.
 Unrestricted grants and contributions are recorded as revenue when received or unconditionally pledged.
-Restricted grants and contributions are recorded as temporarily restricted revenues and net assets when received or unconditionally pledged.
+Restricted grants and contributions are recorded as temporarily restricted revenue and net assets when received or unconditionally pledged.
 Transfers are made to unrestricted net assets as program costs are incurred or time restrictions lapse.
+Candle sales are recorded at the time of sale and are net of direct cost of goods sold in the accompanying consolidated statements of activities and changes in net assets.
 All other revenue is recorded when earned.